Ajstros/pyripherals/docs/source/example.rst

 One example of using :py:mod:`pyripherals` is an impedance analyzer which calculates the impedance of an unknown component.
-For this example you will need an Opal Kelly XEM7310 FPGA connected to your computer as well as a `DAC80508 <https://www.ti.com/product/DAC80508>`_ and `ADS8686 <https://www.ti.com/product/ADS8686S>`_ connected to the FPGA.
-The pin connections between the FPGA and these peripherals are as follows:
+For this example you will need an Opal Kelly XEM7310 FPGA connected to your computer as well as a `DAC80508 <https://www.ti.com/product/DAC80508>`_ and `ADS8686 <https://www.ti.com/product/ADS8686S>`_ connected to the FPGA (the ADS8686 is available on an `eval kit <https://www.digikey.com/en/products/detail/texas-instruments/ADS8686SEVM-PDK/11308735?s=N4IgTCBcDaIIYBMDOAOAbOgBCAugXyA>`_ and the DAC8058 could be mounted onto a `VQFN4x4 breakout board <https://www.digikey.com/en/products/detail/chip-quik-inc/IPC0006/5014791>`_).
+The pin connections between the FPGA on the XEM7310 and these peripherals are as follows:

 DAC80508

 * SDI - L3

 * SDO - K3

 ADS8686